Abraham John Valpy

 Abraham John Valpy (1786 – 19 November 1854) was an English printer and publisher.

-Life
+Life and career

 He was the son of the Reading schoolmaster Richard Valpy and was born in that town.

 He is remembered in connection with two great undertakings in the department of classical literature.
-These were reissues of (1) Stephanus' Greek Thesaurus, for which E. H. Barker was chiefly responsible; and (2) Valpy's Delphin Classics in 143 volumes with text drawn from the 18th century French Delphin Classics (Ad usum Delphini) series and with variorum notes, under the editorial superintendence of George Dyer.
-He also founded the Classical Journal in 1810.
+These were reissues of (1) Stephanus' Greek Thesaurus, for which E. H. Barker was chiefly responsible; and (2) Valpy's Delphin Classics, a book series of 143 volumes with text drawn from the 18th century French Delphin Classics (Ad usum Delphini) series and with variorum notes, under the editorial superintendence of George Dyer.